 Consider the set \(A=\bigcup_{\mathfrak{a}\in E}\mathfrak{a}\).
 Then every cardinal \(\mathfrak{a}\in E\) is a subset of \(A\).

-If we can show that \(\mathfrak{a}\leq\mathfrak{b}\) is equivalent to \(\varphi(\mathfrak{a})\subset\varphi(\mathfrak{b})\), then the proof will be complete from the well-orderedness of \(A\).
+If we can show that \(\mathfrak{a}\leq\mathfrak{b}\) is equivalent to \(\varphi(\mathfrak{a})\subset\varphi(\mathfrak{b})\), then the proof will be complete by the well-orderedness of \(A\).

-First, it is clear that the latter condition implies the former.
-Conversely, suppose \(\mathfrak{a}\leq\mathfrak{b}\), i.e., \(\mathfrak{a}\) is equipotent to a subset of \(\mathfrak{b}=\varphi(\mathfrak{b})\) (equality holds as cardinals).
-If \(\varphi(\mathfrak{b})\subset\varphi(\mathfrak{a})\) and \(\varphi(\mathfrak{a})\neq\varphi(\mathfrak{b})\), then there would exist some segment of \(\varphi(\mathfrak{b})\) equipotent to \(\mathfrak{a}\), contradicting the definition of \(\varphi(\mathfrak{b})\).
+First, the latter condition clearly implies the former.
+Conversely, suppose \(\mathfrak{a}\leq\mathfrak{b}\); that is, \(\mathfrak{a}\) is equipotent to a subset of \(\mathfrak{b}=\varphi(\mathfrak{b})\) (equality holds as cardinals).
+If \(\varphi(\mathfrak{b})\subset\varphi(\mathfrak{a})\) and \(\varphi(\mathfrak{a})\neq\varphi(\mathfrak{b})\), then some segment of \(\varphi(\mathfrak{b})\) would be equipotent to \(\mathfrak{a}\), contradicting the definition of \(\varphi(\mathfrak{b})\).
 Therefore the two conditions are equivalent.

 References